ericpskl/atari-5200-av-and-power-mod/README.md

 ### 6.2 Ground

-Connect a wire for Ground as shown (the black cable to the lower right of the label).
+Connect a wire for ground as shown (the black cable to the lower right of the label).
 Leave enough length so you can comfortably route the wire to the former location of the RF modulator.
 ![AV-Ground.png](images/t_AV-Ground.png?raw=true "AV-Ground.png")

 ### 6.3 Video

-Connect a wire for the Video input to the left of inductor L12 as shown.
+Connect a wire for video to the left of inductor L12 as shown.
 Leave enough length so you can comfortably route the wire to the former location of the RF modulator.
 ![AV-Video.png](images/t_AV-Video.png?raw=true "AV-Video.png")

 ### 6.4 Audio:
-Connect a wire for the Audio input to the top of resistor R50 as shown.
+Connect a wire for audio to the top of resistor R50 as shown.
 Leave enough length so you can comfortably route the wire to the former location of the RF modulator.
 ![AV-Audio.png](images/t_AV-Audio.png?raw=true "AV-Audio.png")

 This lead will run under the RF shield after reassembly, so protect it with a piece of heat shrink as shown.